ndgigliotti/holy-diver/README.rst

         :target: https://dot-config.readthedocs.io/en/latest/?version=latest
         :alt: Documentation Status

 ``dot-config`` is a Python library that provides a simple, recursively dot-accessible configuration manager for deeply nested configuration files.
-It also has some other convenient features, such handling default settings, checking for the presence of required (possibly nested) keys, and initializing directly from YAML and JSON files.
+It also has some other convenient features, such handling default settings, checking for the presence of required keys, and initializing directly from YAML, JSON, and TOML files.
 It employs two main classes: ``ConfigManager`` and ``ConfigListManager``. ``ConfigManager`` is a dictionary-like class that allows you to access nested keys using dot notation (i.e. recursively accessing keys as if they were attributes). ``ConfigListManager`` is a list-like class that allows you to access elements using indices and dot notation for nested keys.
 Both classes work together in harmony to make it as easy as possible to manage deeply nested configuration data.

 Main Features